 The writing was spotty at first, but in early 2012, he found a direction and committed himself.
 By September, the first full draft was finished.
 It was titled The Rabbit, and it dealt with the subject of a school shooting.
 The events of 2012 finally culminated in the tragedy at Newtown on 14 December.
 Following that, further work on The Rabbit was halted, and Andrew began a novella to counterbalance the dark subject matter and provide some sort of explanation and solace from the world that seemed to resemble his writing too closely for comfort.
 This novella became Runaway Empire.

-We are working to prepare Runaway Empire for publication.
-Thanks to the money we were able to raise on Kickstarter, we are preparing both an electronic and print format.
-A portion of the proceeds when we publish will be donated to Sandy Hook Promise, a non-profit founded by members of the community to provide aid and advocate for change to address the causes of gun violence.
+We spent the first part of this year preparing Runaway Empire for publication.
+Thanks to the money we were able to raise on Kickstarter, we were able to publish in both electronic and print format.
+A portion of the net proceeds will be donated to Sandy Hook Promise, a non-profit founded by members of the community to provide aid and advocate for change to address the causes of gun violence.
 I have had the privilege of being involved from the start, and I have been able to enjoy the wonderful response from those who have read the book prior to publication.
-Runaway Empire will be our first work in print, and it is looking good on bookshelves already.
+Runaway Empire is our first work in print, and it is looking good on bookshelves already.
 While we work on pushing the novella out into the marketplace, we are completing a screenplay adaptation, returning to our roots in cinema and taking this story with us to the big screen.
 It is our hope that we can secure funding before the summer of 2015.
 In the meantime, editing has been resumed on The Rabbit, and we have begun shopping the manuscript to literary agents.
 And who knows what short projects will arise while we work on that?